mattermost/docs/source/getting-started/admin-onboarding-tasks.rst

 **DO NOT manipulate the Mattermost database**

  - In particular, DO NOT manually delete data from the database directly.
 Mattermost is designed as a continuous archive and cannot be supported after manual manipulation.
- - If you need to permanently delete a team or user, use the `Command Line Tool <https://docs.mattermost.com/manage/command-line-tools.html>`__.
+ - If you need to permanently delete a team or user, use the `Command Line Tool <https://docs.mattermost.com/manage/command-line-tools.html>`__ or the `mmctl <file:///Users/carriewarner/Local/docs/build/html/manage/mmctl-command-line-tool.html>`__.

 Common Tasks
 ------------